How much does it cost to run an AI chatbot?

 Cost scales linearly with conversation volume, which is obvious.
 The less obvious point: real-time chatbots can't use the batch API discounts(typically 50% off) that classification and summarization workloads can, because users are waiting for a response.
 So a chatbot's per-token cost is the full real-time rate.
 Plan around that.

-Let's cost a realistic support chatbot: 600-token system prompt, five turns per conversation, ~100-token user messages, ~250-token responses, 55% of input cached.
+Let's cost a realistic support chatbot: 600-token system prompt, five turns per conversation, ~100-token user messages, and ~250-token responses.
+The provider determines what repeated input is cache-eligible.

 These ranges come straight from the AI Cost-per-Task Calculator.
 Plug in your real numbers — it models caching and conversation growth automatically.
-For raw token-level pricing across 25+ models, see the LLM API Cost Calculator.
+For raw token-level pricing across the current dataset, see the LLM API Cost Calculator.

 The three mistakes that triple a chatbot bill